hydra-synth/hydra-docs-v2/content/docs/learning/extending-hydra/contributing/editor.md

     yarn install

-bundle JavaScript with browserify:

-    yarn build

-run server
+run dev server

-    yarn serve
+    yarn dev

-go to <http://localhost:8000> in the browser.
+go to <http://localhost:5173> in the browser.
 Congratulations!
 You built hydra-editor on your computer!

 ### Where do these commands come from?